rogerbinns/apsw/doc/shell.rst

 When the shell starts Python automatically detects the encodings to use for console input and output.
-(For example on Unix like systems the LC_CTYPE environment is sometimes used.
-On Windows you can find out the `code page <http://en.wikipedia.org/wiki/Code_page>`__.)
-You can override this autodetection by setting the PYTHONIOENCODING environment variable.
+(For example on Unix like systems the LC_CTYPE environment variable is sometimes used.
+On Windows it can find out the `code page
+<http://en.wikipedia.org/wiki/Code_page>`__.)
+You can override this
+autodetection by setting the PYTHONIOENCODING environment variable.

 There is also a .encoding command.
 This sets what encoding is used for any subsequent .read and .output commands but does not affect